okta/okta.github.io/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.0.md

 end
 ```

 Then run `pod install` from the `ios` directory.
 This can take a while the first time, even on a fast connection.
-Now is a good time to grab a coffee, or a scotch! 🥃
+Now is a good time to grab a coffee or a scotch! 🥃

 Open your project in Xcode by running `open OktaRN.xcworkspace` from the `ios` directory.